 - General Contractor, subcontractor and material supplier agreements

-- Mark is one of a select group of Wisconsin attorneys who regularly represents the interests of manufacturers’ representatives.
+- Mark is one of a select group of Wisconsin attorneys who regularly represents the interests of independent sales representatives.
 He is active with Manufacturers & Agents National Association (MANA), the leading rep trade group.

 - Contract negotiation